mrizaln/learn-opengl/main/1_getting_started/1.1_hello_window/notes.md

 ## Input

 GLFW gives several method of managing input: [GLFW input guide](https://www.glfw.org/docs/3.3/input_guide.html).
-But, for continuous input of key events, we can query it directly using `glfwGetKey` function.
+But, for continuous input of keyboard key press events, we can query it directly using `glfwGetKey` function.

 For example, this is a function that process input every frame.